OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

 	![Visual Studio Excel Add-in template](../images/visual-studio-addin-template.png)

 3. In the app creation wizard, choose **Add new functionalities to Excel** and choose **Finish**.
-4. Do a quick test of the newly created Excel add-in by pressing F5 or the green **Start** button to launch the add-in.
+4. Do a quick test of the newly created Excel add-in by pressing F5 or choosing the **Start** button to launch the add-in.
 The add-in will be hosted locally on IIS, and Excel will open with the add-in loaded.

 ## Convert the add-in project to TypeScript